 The Trademarkia trademark application Plus Package is nothing more than the Standard Package, plus one year of trademark monitoring, a cease and desist letter forms package, and a trademark assignment form template.

 Is the Plus Package worth the upcharge?
 Absolutely not.
 It turns out all these extra “benefits” aren’t really benefits at all.
-For example, trademark monitoring is worthless for most small and start-up businesses because they generally do not have the resources to pursue potential infringements even if they came across them.
+For example, trademark monitoring is worthless for most small and start-up businesses because they generally don’t have the resources to pursue potential infringements even if they came across them.
 Furthermore, if the trademark application doesn’t mature into a registration, then the need for trademark monitoring is greatly diminished or even completely eliminated.

 Finally, the trademark assignment template fails for the same reason as the cease and desist letter forms – everyone’s circumstances are different.
 It’s depressing to say, but Trademarkia’s one-size-fits-all approach regarding these forms and templates will quite likely do you more harm than good.

 3. Trademarkia’s “Gold Package”

 The Trademarkia trademark application Gold Package provides everything in the Plus Package, along with an attorney consultation, a “knock-out” trademark search, priority processing of the trademark application, and a PDF copy of the application materials.

 Except for the attorney consultation, the other benefits are essentially useless…despite this being the highest-priced package offered by Trademarkia.
 First, a basic “knock-out” search can be performed for free on the USPTO website.
 Second, priority processing isn’t as exclusive as it sounds because most law firms will process a trademark application within a few days.
-And third, the application materials in PDF format will be freely available for download from the Trademark Office’s website within a few days of the application being filed.
+And third, the application materials in PDF format will be freely available for download from the USPTO website within a few days of the application being filed.

 Without question, most of the “benefits” of the Gold Package aren’t really true benefits at all.
 You’ll be paying over three times the cost of the Standard Package, but receiving very little additional value.
 Unfortunately, most people have no clue that they’re being duped by Trademarkia because the Gold Package “sounds” so comprehensive and complete.
 The truth is that it’s filled with gimmicks and throwaways.